 Even though you may be caught up with a lot of work at the office or in your remote job, as a single working mom you need to get support outside the office so that you can take some time for yourself to enjoy some downtime once in a while.

 Don’t hesitate to ask for help or assistance from parents, friends and colleagues when you need it.
 Take care not to mix office and personal life, though.
 If you find it difficult to juggle office work and the household, hire domestic help and create a support system at home.

 If work and household chores leave you hassled and flustered, avoid making your child the target of your anger or bad moods.
 As a one-parent family, your life is only you and your child, so make sure you spend quality time with your little one as she needs you just as much as you need her.

-As a single mother, the time you spend with your child every day will improve your bonding as mother and child and mitigate your own loneliness.
-If you love animals and can afford it, get a pet as a companion for both you and your child.
+As a single mother, the time you spend with your child every day will improve your bonding as a mother and child and mitigate your own loneliness.
+If you love animals and can afford them, get a pet as a companion for both you and your child.